-Isaac trusted God that He would fulfill His promise to Abraham through him and his sons.
-God clearly spelled out His promise to Isaac in Genesis 26:3-4.
+Isaac trusted that God would fulfill His promise to Abraham through him and his sons.
+God clearly spelled out His promise to Isaac in Genesis 26:3–4.
 God passed Abraham’s promises to Isaac.
 Although Isaac failed the Lord many times, he never lost trust in God.
 His faith extended to the future.

 God works on our faith even if we exercise it reluctantly.

 Isaac believed that God would be true to His promises even though he personally did not see them come true.
 It was not until after the passing of blessing to Jacob that Isaac saw the plan of God.
 In the final analysis, Isaac accepted the fact that God’s will for the blessing would come through Jacob, then he finally blessed him.

 In all this, God overruled Rebekah’s chicanery.